MrAnnix/HashCheck/README.md

 * sha-1
 * sha-2 (sha224, sha256, sha384 and sha512)

-there will be more avaliable checksums soon.
+There will be more avaliable checksums soon.